- Why did USDA conduct the FoodAPS survey?

 FoodAPS-1 has created a baseline against which the dynamics of the retail food sector can be measured.

 There were some challenges in conducting FoodAPS-1 in terms of collecting reliable and complete data, as well as in making those data available to researchers on a timely schedule and within budget.
-ERS staff who worked on the project have drafted a paper describing some of the lessons learned from the survey collection and processing efforts.
+ERS staff who worked on the project drafted a paper describing some of the lessons learned from the survey collection and processing efforts.

 Scheduling and budget issues are more tractable than issues of data quality.
 FoodAPS-2 will address the following data quality challenges: